owntheweb/static-nextjs-blog/posts/2009/do-it-with-drupal-seminar-in-new-orleans.md

 ### What's the best way to migrate data from old non-Drupal websites into Drupal?

 The standard Drupal geek answer is, "There's a module for that".
 The [migrate](https://drupal.org/project/migrate) module will be helpful to grab data from another database, and import into nodes of a Drupal site.
 It even has a book keeping-like feature that keeps track of what it has imported.
 Pretty cool!
-For the [Space Foundation](https://www.spacefoundation.org), this will be very helpful when pulling in data from the current [Space Certification program](https://www.spaceconnections.org)'s website into it's upcoming makeover release.
+For the [Space Foundation](https://www.spacefoundation.org), this will be very helpful when pulling in data from the current [Space Certification program] *-link archived-*'s website into it's upcoming makeover release.

 ### How are others managing their client expectations and project timelines?